-• Average Number of Hours that Power to a Customer is Interrupted

-In 2018, the average number of hours that our customer's power was interrupted was below our target range.
-We continue to view reliability of electricity service as a high priority for our customers.
+• Average Number of Hours that Power to a Customer is Interrupted continue to view reliability of electricity service as a high priority for our customers.
 Outage events are categorized and reviewed to identify opportunities for improvement.
 After major events, Peterborough Distribution Inc. reviews its outage response and identifies which if any procedures, equipment, or communication needs to be improved to prevent a future reoccurrence.
 Reliability risk is an essential consideration when planning and prioritizing our capital projects.